 Herefordshire & Gloucestershire Canal

-In Herefordshire discussions have been taking place with the county council about the protected route through the city of Hereford.
-The development of a housing estate at Ledbury, north of the railway viaduct, will now include a rerouted section of canal from the Bromyard road to the viaduct.
-Other sites in Herefordshire continue to be improved including further opening up of the towpath.
+In Herefordshire, discussions have been taking place with the county council about the protected route through the city of Hereford as part of the council’s overall plans.
+The development of a housing estate at Ledbury, north of the railway viaduct, will now include a rerouted section of canal from the Bromyard road to the viaduct, and discussions are taking place about how to restore this part of the canal.
+Other sites in Herefordshire continue to be improved, including further opening up of the towpath.
+Talks are ongoing with the locals around Aylestone Park about a community basin that would help support local activities and also be a great location for narrowboats as a stop-off prior to the trip into the city.
 All sites were maintained and ideas for the future discussed.

 H&GCT continues to focus on rebuilding a sustainable canal from Hereford to Gloucester, with the emphasis on ensuring there is a built-in income to keep the canal maintained once it is restored.